Incident Action Plan

 • The reporter’s deadline.

 • Regardless of the situation or what the media questions might be, never say “No Comment”.
 A better response is “Thanks for calling.
-Allow me to refer you to our Public Information Officer, who handles media questions and they will be able to assist you.”
+Allow me to refer you to our Communications department, that handles media questions and they will be able to assist you.”
+Reference the “Communicating with the media” policy: CO1030

 • Never talk “off the record” with the media.
 Always assume that they will use any information that they obtain.